-For more information or help on the service, contact ICA Call Centre on 6005 30003.
+For more information or help on the service, contact ICP Call Centre on 6005 30003.

 Updating details on Emirates ID

-According to Federal Authority for Identity and Citizenship (ICA), the Emirates ID card holder must report any change in his/her details of the card to the competent department in ICA within one month from the date of change.
+According to Federal Authority for Identity, Citizenship, Customs & Ports Security (ICP), the Emirates ID card holder must report any change in his/her details of the card to the competent department in ICP within one month from the date of change.

 Cancelling Emirates ID